-The following information has been voluntarily provided by residents who have identified themselves as having a disability.
-This information, as part of the BEAP, will be shared with the appropriate Res Life Director, ADA Coordinator and Public Safety.
+The following information has been voluntarily provided by those who have self-identified themselves as having a functional need.
+This information, since it is part of the BEAP, will be shared with the appropriate Res Life Director, ADA Coordinator and Public Safety.

-The following are self-identified residents with disabilities who may request evacuation, shelter-inplace or any other types of reasonable assistance during an emergency:
+The following are self-identified people with disabilities who may request evacuation, shelter-in-place or any other types of reasonable assistance during an emergency: